-If your guide is for anything else (not just one event or a campus tour), you can choose any other category.
+If your guide is for anything else (not just one event or a campus tour), including a year-round resource like a handbook, training, or your restaurant, you can choose any other category.

 You can access the full suite of features regardless of the template you choose.
 If you can't decide which template to use, click Continue without a template to start from scratch.
 Again, you will have access to all of the features in any template you choose.

 The next few screens will lay the foundation for your guide.
 You can skip any step by clicking Skip for now.
-You can make changes to the basic details later.
+You can make changes to the basic details later as well.

 Step 1 - Basic Details